As states open up their economies, workers who lost their jobs during the pandemic and ensuing shutdowns are on the hunt again.

 Trader Joe’s is adding temporary and open-ended crew members to its stores across the country.

-The sudden influx of students who are now homeschool and distance learning, the demand for online educators is high.
-The following companies are hiring for certified teachers and non-certified tutors.
+With the sudden influx of students who are now homeschooled and distance learning, the demand for online educators is high.
+The following companies are hiring certified teachers and non-certified tutors.

 Hungry Howie’s is hiring 2,000 delivery drivers across all its 550 locations.
 Drivers can make up to $15 per hour.

 Papa John’s will hire 20,000 additional employees and, in most cases, the company says hiring will happen on the spot.

 Pizza Hut announced it will hire an additional 30,000 employees.
 Open positions include cooks, managers, and shift leaders.